 Primary idiopathic seborrhea is a skin disease seen in dogs and rarely in cats.
 It is characterized by a defect in keratinization or cornification that results in increased scale formation, occasionally excessive greasiness of the skin and hair coat, and often secondary inflammation and infection.
 Secondary seborrhea, in which a primary underlying disease causes similar clinical signs, is more common than primary seborrhea.
+Seborrhea in horses is usually secondary to either pemphigus foliaceus or equine sarcoidosis (chronic granulomatous disease).

 Etiology, Clinical Findings, and Diagnosis

-Most seborrheic animals have secondary seborrhea, in which a primary underlying disease predisposes to excessive scale, crusting, or oiliness, often accompanied by superficial pyoderma, Malassezia (yeast) infection, and alopecia.
+Most seborrheic animals have secondary seborrhea, in which a primary underlying disease predisposes to excessive scaling, crusting, or oiliness, often accompanied by superficial pyoderma, Malassezia (yeast) infection, and alopecia.
 The most common underlying causes are endocrinopathies and allergies.
 The goal is to identify and treat any underlying cause of the seborrhea.
 Palliative therapies that do not compromise the diagnostic evaluation should be instituted concurrently to provide as much immediate relief as possible.

 Other important considerations include the presence of polyuria, polydipsia, or polyphagia; heat-seeking behavior; abnormal estrous cycles; occurrence of pyoderma; the influence of seasonality; diet; response to previous medications (including corticosteroids, antibiotics, antifungals, antihistamines, or topical treatments); zoonosis or contagion; and the environment.
 The duration and severity of disease as well as level of owner frustration are important factors in determining the aggressiveness of the diagnostic plan.